sethvan/sethvan/README.md

 - Hi, I’m @sethvan
 - I’m interested in coding, flamenco guitar, surfing, and studying historical origins.
-- I mostly concentrate on C/C++ but have also studied some Web Dev.
+- I mostly do C/C++ but have also done some Web Dev.
-- I’m looking to collaborate on anything that helps me better learn to facilitate potential employers.
+- I’m looking to collaborate on anything that facilitates people.
 - How to reach me is through my email address sethvan@yahoo.com.

 <!---